-Jones et al. [13] refer to this type of system as an intelligent socio-technical system.
-While in this characterisation, the adjective "intelligent" denotes an assumption of rationality, they also assert that these systems involve entities that "interact with each other against a social, organisational or legal background" (as in A.2 above).
-Analogously, Castelfranchi calls them socio-cognitive technical systems to stress the fact that in order to characterise or deploy them we need to "understand' and reproduce features of the human social mind like commitments, noms, mind reading, power, trust, 'institutional effects' and social macro-phenomena" [5].
-In this spirit, we use the term artificial socio-cognitive systems (or ASCS) to capture the essence of these last two interpretations and omit the "technical" label to avoid redundancy.
+Jones et al. [16] refer to this type of system as an intelligent socio-technical system.
+While in this characterization, the adjective "intelligent" denotes an assumption of rationality, they also assert that these systems involve entities that "interact with each other against a social, organisational or legal background" (as in A.2 above).
+Analogously, Castelfranchi calls them socio-cognitive technical systems to stress the fact that in order to characterize or deploy them we need to "understand' and reproduce features of the human social mind like commitments, norms, mind reading, power, trust, 'institutional effects' and social macrophenomena" [7].
+It is in this spirit that we adopt the term; however, we would like to stress the fact that in this paper we are mostly concerned by the fact that these systems are designed and built with some purpose in mind and occasionally refer to them as artificial socio-cognitive systems to capture the essence of these last two interpretations and omit the "technical" label to avoid redundancy.

-Although it would be premature to propose a broad taxonomy of artificial sociocognitive systems, it is nevertheless possible to identify application domains where these systems are or will be paradigmatic.
+Although it would be premature to propose a broad taxonomy of artificial socio-cognitive systems, it is nevertheless possible to identify application domains where these systems are or will be paradigmatic.
 For example, serious on-line games, massive multiplayer on-line role playing games, mixed-level participatory simulation of social systems, open innovation environments as well as other crowd-based applications, on-line electronic markets, policy support systems, or on-line alternative dispute resolution, to name a few.
+Such an empirical approach would be essential if one aspires to a serious characterization of SCTS.
+An argument for the need of empirical research on existing SCTS is formulated below (Subsect.
+6.2).
+The pursuit of a proper characterization of SCTS (and its empirical foundations) was articulated in [9].

-The research programme for ASCS that we envision should eventually enable us to design new such systems using a principled approach.
-We propose to address the general problem, first by delimiting the universe to an explicit set of features that may allow us to decide whether a given system - existing or in design -belongs to that universe, and second, developing an abstract understanding of what is common to these systems.
-These two steps would provide foundations for ACSC formalisms, tools and methodologies.
+The research programme for SCTS that we envision should eventually enable us to design new such systems using a principled approach.
+We propose to address the general problem, first by delimiting the universe to an explicit set of features that may allow us to decide whether a given system - existing or in design - belongs to that universe, and second, developing an abstract understanding of what is common to these systems.
+These two steps would provide foundations for SCTS formalisms, tools and methodologies.